 Section 615.101 sets out the general purpose of the Part.
-It is today proposed exactly as at 1st First Notice.

 The Board notes that there is some particular import to the language "located wholly or partially within a setback zone or regulated recharge area".
 Given the sharp boundary of most setback zones (or even regulated recharge areas), the Board believes that it may be common that an otherwise affected unit will lie partly within and partly outside the setback zone (e.g., the unit extends from less than 200 feet to more than 200 feet away from a well which establishes a minimum setback zone).
 The Board believes that the intent of the IGPA is clearly to regulate such "split" units.

-At the same time, however, the Board does not believe that the IGPA intends that the regulations apply to the entirety of a facility or site that contains multiple units, and for which the only otherwise affected units are located outside the setback zone or regulated recharge area.
+At the same time, however, the Board does not believe that the IGPA intends that the regulations apply to the entirety of a facility or site that contains multiple units, and for which the only otherwise affected units are located outside the setback zone or regulated recharge area 17.
 Thus the emphasis in the applicability statement is on the unit(s) that are located wholly or partially within the setback zone (or regulated recharge area).
 Similarly, the Board would not find it inconsistent with the IGPA or the instant proposal if an owner or operator of a multiple-unit facility or site complied with the current rules only for those units located wholly or partially within the relevant setback zone or regulated recharge area.

-&lt;sup>17 The Agency also intends that the regulations apply only to "that portion [of an activity] which is actually located within a setback zone or regulated recharge area" (PC #9 at $\P3$ , emphasis added).
+The Agency also intends that the regulations apply only to "that portion [of an activity] which is actually located within a setback zone or regulated recharge area" (PC #9 at ¶3, emphasis added).
 The Board believes that this position is equivalent to that here presented by the Board.

 Section 615.102 contains definitions applicable to the Part.
 The intent is to bring into the Part all those definitions that are required for a reading of the Part, and thus to allow the Part to stand on its own as much as possible.
 Many of the definitions have been borrowed from other Board regulations, particularly from 35 Ill.
 Adm.
 Code 720 and 724.
+In addition, particular attention has been paid to making the definitions consistent with the definitions found at 35 Ill.
+Adm.
+Code 620, in accord with the close interrelationship between Part 620 and today's regulations.